 It is already happening, Waiting Vagina said, Men are killing women for excluding them from the Earth, not knowing that women are excluded too.
 Women are killing men for not staying excluded, for coming home, not knowing there is no home.

 Suddenly DL called out from within me, My polemics!
 How can I be right and others wrong now?
 At the least I should know that my politics are right, my view of human life is right, my interpretation of history is right, my way of expressing myself is right.
 Right?

 Waiting Vagina and Standing Penis chuckled softly.
 It was reassuring to sense a unity between them.

 I asked, Waiting Vagina, what is the meaning of your name?

 Harry, she answered, I am waiting to be the type of the new human brain.

 What will this brain be like?

 It will wait.
 It will not think it knows.
 It will know only that it does not know.

 What's the point of that?
 I had to ask, and Standing Penis added an approving grunt.
-Don't forget, Waiting Vagina, that after women expel them from the Earth, some men migrate to outer space. :.
+Don't forget, Waiting Vagina, that after women expel them from the Earth, some men will migrate to outer space.

 "Those who have not found the heaven below,